 3. Cool the diluted samples to 4°C and spin down the water condensed on tube surface.
 (If there is high viscosity part at bottom of tube, transfer supernatant to a new tube.)

-1. Open the plastic bag of GoPAGE™ Precast Gel.
+1. Open the blister tray of Q-PAGE™ Precast Gel.

 Optimize the voltage and running time if needed.

 *1 Set voltage higher than 100 V is recommended.

 *2 For higher voltage conditions, please use fresh running buffer for inner and outer chambers.

 *3 Running time varies depending on gel percentage, running buffer, temperature, and power supply.